 Susanna Perry Gilmore*

-This season Ms. Gilmore will be featured as a soloist with the Omaha Symphony on both the Master Works and Joslyn series, performing Ravel Tzigane, Massenet Meditation from Thais and leading and soloing in Bach’s Brandenburg Concerto No. 4.
-In recent seasons Omaha audiences have heard Ms. Gilmore perform the Berg Violin Concerto, Prokofiev's Violin Concerto No. 1, Vivaldi’s Four Seasons, Mozart's Concerto No. 5 and the Korngold Violin Concerto as well as major concertmaster solos such as Rimsky-Korsakov's Scheherazade and Strauss' Ein Heldenleben.
-She is a regular performer for the Omaha Chamber Music Society and this season will be a guest artist on the International Concert Series at University of Nebraska, Omaha.
+This season Ms. Gilmore will be featured as a soloist with the Omaha Symphony on both the Masterworks and Symphony Pops series, performing the Scottish Fantasy by Max Bruch and Celtic Journey: Magic of the Emerald Isle.
+In recent seasons Omaha audiences have heard Ms. Gilmore perform the Tzigane by Ravel, Berg Violin Concerto, Prokofiev Violin concerto No. 1, Vivaldi’s Four Seasons, Mozart Concerto No. 5 and the Korngold Violin Concerto as well as major concertmaster solos such as Rimsky Korsakov Scheherazade and Strauss Ein Heldenleben.

 Ms. Gilmore holds a Bachelor’s degree from Oxford University (UK), where she studied musicology and performed both early music and symphonic repertoire while studying privately with Yfrah Neaman.
 She spent a post-graduate year in the Advanced Solo Studies Program at the Guildhall School of Music and Drama in London.
 Upon returning to the United States, she earned a Master’s in Violin Performance from the New England Conservatory, where she studied with James Buswell.
 Prior to her studies in England, Ms. Gilmore studied with Christian Teal at the Blair School of Music in the pre-college program and as a child began her violin studies with Mimi Zweig at Indiana University.
-On baroque violin Ms. Gilmore has studied with Robert Mealy, Cynthia Roberts, and Marilyn McDonald at the Oberlin Baroque Performance Institute.
 Ms. Gilmore learned to play Celtic fiddle in her youth through sitting in on Irish sessions during her years living in Nashville and England.

-When not working as a classical and baroque violinist and fiddler, Ms. Gilmore spends time with her two daughters, Katy and Zoe.
+When not working as a classical and baroque violinist and fiddler, Ms. Gilmore spends time with her two daughters, Katy and Zoe, and her husband, Viseslav Drincic.
 She performs on a 1776 Joseph Odoardi violin.